hiranp/cputhrottle/README.md

 Also thanks to Andreas Pamboris for noticing a bug where if the throttled process dropped to 0% CPU usage and then started using CPU again, cputhrottle stopped working.
 This was resulting in the "amount to throttle" getting permanently set to 0 -- a fix was put in and now this case is handled correctly.

 ## To build on MacOS
-1. you need gcc and make.
+You need gcc and make.
 With Homebrew installed on my mac , the installation was as simple as running the command

 #] brew install make